ska-sci-ops/aavs-system/README.md

 The test environment is described in a dedicated document located in python/pyaavs/tests/doc, refer to the document in order to configure and use it.

+Additional utilities can be installed in python/utilities directory.